Running mate: In United States politics

 In the United States, "running mate" refers not only to a candidate for vice president (federal), but also to a candidate for lieutenant governors of those states where the governor and lieutenant governor are jointly elected.
 Historically, American running mates were chosen by political parties in consultation with the principal candidate (i.e., the person running for president or governor).

 In the late 1960s, it became the practice of the principal candidate in presidential elections to announce their preferred choice of running mate at their political party's national convention.
 The current practice is for the presumptive nominee of a political party to announce their choice for running mate before the national convention.

 The practice of running candidates for president and vice president together evolved in the nineteenth century.
-Originally, electors cast votes for two candidates on the same ballot for president; the candidate who finished second place in the tabulation became vice president.
+Originally, electors cast votes for two candidates on the same ballot for president; the candidate who finished in second place in the tabulation became vice president.
 Starting in 1804, the president and vice president were elected on separate ballots as specified in the Twelfth Amendment to the United States Constitution which was adopted in that year.
 As more and more states subsequently began to choose their electors by popular election instead of appointment (South Carolina being the last state to change, in 1860), candidates began to realize they could run together as a team for president and vice president instead of running completely separately for each office.